Space-time least-squares Petrov-Galerkin projection for nonlinear model reduction: Numerical experiments

 We again compare the performance of the ROM methods across a wide variation of all method parameters.
 Table \ref{tab:eulerPerformParam} reports the tested parameter values for each method.
 We consider all elements in the resulting set if they satisfy constraints $1.5\nbasisspace \leq \nbasisresst \leq \nressample$ for GNAT and $1.5\nbasisst \leq \nbasisresst \leq \nresspaceind\nrestimeind$ for ST-GNAT-1 and ST-GNAT-2.
 From these results, we then construct a Pareto front for each method, which is characterized by the method parameters that minimize the competing objectives of relative error and relative wall time.

 Figure \ref{fig:paretoFrontEuler} reports these Pareto fronts for the two online points, as well as an overall Pareto front that selects the Pareto-optimal methods across all parameter variations.
+Table \ref{tab:eulerParamOverallPareto} reports values of the method parameters that yielded Pareto-optimal performance.
 These results show that---as before---the proposed ST-GNAT-1 method is Pareto optimal for relative wall time less than 0.9 and relative errors less than 20\%.
 While the proposed ST-GNAT-2 method produces speedups, it is again dominated by ST-GNAT-1, further highlighting the advantage of tailored versus fixed temporal bases.
-Again, the worst-performing methods correspond to the ST-LSPG-1, and ST-LSPG-2 methods, as their lack of hyper-reduction leads to significant wall times that far exceed that of the full-order model.
-Further, we note for a fixed error below a certain threshold, the ST-GNAT-1 method is over one order of magnitude faster than the original GNAT method; this can be attributed to the fact that this approach reduces both the spatial and temporal complexities of the FOM. \reviewerA{Finally, we again note that LSPG is Pareto optimal for extremely small errors due to the higher spatiotemporal dimensionality of the spatial trial subspace; however, this regime is not useful for this problem, as it leads to LSPG models roughly as expensive as the FOM (i.e., relative wall times near one).}
+Again, the worst-performing methods correspond to the ST-LSPG-1, and ST-LSPG-2 methods, as their lack of hyper-reduction leads to significant wall times that far exceed that of the FOM.
+Further, we note that for a fixed error below a certain threshold, the ST-GNAT-1 method is over one order of magnitude faster than the original GNAT method; this can be attributed to the fact that this approach reduces both the spatial and temporal complexities of the FOM. \reviewerA{Finally, we again note that LSPG is Pareto-optimal \reviewerBRthree{and outperforms the space--time ROMs} for extremely small \reviewerBRthree{relative} errors \reviewerBRthree{less than approximately $3\times 10^{-5}$} due to the higher spatiotemporal dimensionality of the spatial trial subspace; however, this regime is not useful for this problem, as it leads to LSPG models roughly as expensive as the FOM (i.e., relative wall times near one).}